 The Cachiros took advantage, charging between $2,000 and $2,500 per kilo they moved.
 They also took control of aerial drug routes: a 2013 US Treasury Department Kingpin Designation claimed the group controlled 90 percent of the clandestine airstrips in Honduras.
 The profits have been enormous, as the 2013 seizures by the Honduran government illustrated.

 The leaders of the Cachiros are currently in the custody of US authorities.
 During his trial in New York, Devis Leonel Rivera Maradiaga accepted his participation in the murder of 78 people, including the anti-drug czar Julián Arístides Gonzáles, former National Security Advisor Alfredo Landaverde and journalist Anibal Barrow.
 In addition, his statement implicates members of the political and economic elite in drug trafficking and bribery activities.
-Among those involved are the late Honduran tycoon Mauricio Facussé, the brother of the current president of Honduras, Antonio Hernández, and former President Porfirio Lobo and his son Fabio.
+Among those involved are members of the powerful Rosenthal family, the late Honduran tycoon Mauricio Facussé, the brother of the current president of Honduras, Antonio "Tony" Hernández, and former President Porfirio Lobo and his son Fabio.

 The Cachiros were known as a tight-knit, family-run operation, contracting out much of their work to locals, to whom they owed little allegiance and with whom they had little contact; this minimized their risk if any individual cell were to have been compromised.